samankhalife/xdf/README.md

 ![alt text](images/X-defnder.png "Network Topology")

 > [!CAUTION]
 > This project is still in very early stages of development.
-Use at your own risk.
-We are looking for contributors to help improve and expand the project.

 # Why??
 As shown in the Packet Flow in [Packet flow in Netfilter and General Networking](https://upload.wikimedia.org/wikipedia/commons/3/37/Netfilter-packet-flow.svg), XDP operates at the earliest point where packets are handled by the network card.
 This allows X-Defender to intercept and process packets at this initial stage.
 By implementing DDoS mitigation at this level, you can protect your system efficiently and cost-effectively while minimizing the load on your system. mostly they use xdp for mitigation and for load balancing like in [cloud flare](https://youtu.be/ZQsbYmdMjnw?t=2685) or many other providers and even [Meta](https://about.meta.com/).